 “He has golden hands and a very good team with him,” she says.
 “Dr. Halkier really understood me as a person.
 He would give me the medications at the right time and do everything at the right moment.
 The ablations were completely pain-free.”

 “This is the essence of why we exist – to make a difference,” says Dr. Halkier, whose ablation work has been heavily supported by donors to Royal Columbian Hospital Foundation.
-“Fortunately, stories like Rosalia’s are not uncommon.
+“Fortunately, stories like Rozalia’s are not uncommon.
 Our amazing team of technologists, nurses and physicians are grateful to work in an area where we touch people’s lives.
-Rosalia’s success and the beautiful relationship that her family has developed with Ganna fuel our passions, guide our vision, and help us know we are on the right track.”
+Rozalia’s success and the beautiful relationship that her family has developed with Ganna fuel our passions, guide our vision, and help us know we are on the right track.”